range-et/PGL/README.md

 ## Acknowledgements

-This libray was sponsored by the Geometry Lab under the Laborotory for Design Technologies at the Graduate School of Design, Harvard University.
+This library was sponsored by the Geometry Lab under the Laboratory for Design Technologies at the Graduate School of Design, Harvard University.
 Many thanks to Andrew Witt for guiding this project.
 This project was developed by : [Indrajeet Haldar](https://www.indrajeethaldar.com/)